thelia/thelia.github.io/documentation/loop/product.md

 ---
 layout: loop
 title: Product Loop
 description: Product loop lists products from your shop.
+You very probably will have to use the <a href=\"/documentation/loop/product_sale_elements.html\">product sale elements loop</a> inside your product loop.
 sidebar: loop
 subnav: loop_product
 uses_global_argument: true